Honey Birdette

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Honey Birdette “Very Poor”.
 These are a few factors influencing its score:

-• There’s no evidence it implements practices to support diversity and inclusion in its direct operations or supply chain.
+• There’s no evidence it supports diversity and inclusion in its supply chain.

 • There’s no evidence it ensures workers are paid living wages in its supply chain.

-• During the height of the COVID-19 pandemic, it did not disclose adequate policies or safeguards to protect workers in its supply chain from the virus.
+• During the height of the Covid-19 pandemic, it did not disclose adequate policies or safeguards to protect workers in its supply chain from the virus.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Honey Birdette “It's a Start”.
 These are a few factors influencing its score: